sHedC/homeassistant-mastertherm/README.md

 HC1 to HC6 are used to provide things like heating/ cooling to different room zones or multiple water tanks for hot water.

+HC0 to HC6 usually have room thermostat's installed, if used for heating/ cooling, in this case there is a pad sub-section that contains ambient temperatures and humidity.
+If not installed then there is an int (internal) sub-section that has the ambient temperatures.

 Entity | Type | Description
 -- | -- | --
 name | sensor | The name of the circuit, hc0 is usually Home